Subscribe to The 6 Minute Social Media podcast via iTunes

 How do you cope with the one star reviews from people who aren’t your customers?

-If the reviews are just vitriol that has nothing to do with your products, breaks Facebook’s standards and add zero value to your followers, request that Facebook removes that review.
-Read how this one local Boston business 100 negative reviews on its Facebook page in mere minutes.
+If the review is just vitriol that has nothing to do with your products, breaks Facebook’s standards and adds zero value to your followers, request that Facebook removes that review.

-This kind of reviews are spam- they are irrelevant and can hurt your business.
+These kind of reviews are spam — they are irrelevant and can hurt your business.
 Report them.

 How to report a negative review

-You can’t delete a negative spam or disrepectful review on your Facebook page, but you can report it.
+You can’t delete a negative spam or disrespectful review on your Facebook page, but you can report it.

 To report a review that doesn’t adhere to Facebook’s Community Standards, go to the review and click on the menu arrow in the top right hand corner.

 Click on “report post” and follow the instructions.

 Facebook only allows you to report written reviews, so if you’ve just got low stars there’s not much you can do at this point in time.

 Even if Facebook’s reporting system was working at peak efficiency, it only allows users to report written reviews.
 This feature can be abused by competitors and bored people on the internet who don’t like what you or your business stand for.